wfp/editorial-guide/04-content-punctuation.md

 Double quotation marks are used for quoting sentences, phrases or words.

 As with parentheses, punctuation marks are placed inside the quotation marks only if they belong to the quotation; otherwise they are placed outside.
-When a full stop or other punctuation mark would apply both to the quotation and the sentence, it’s placed outside the quotation marks.
+When a full stop or other punctuation mark would apply both to the quotation and the sentence, it is placed outside the quotation marks.

 Reported speech is enclosed in double quotation marks.